yavorgeorgiev2004/autobiography/README.md

 ---
-## Screenshots and Development Journey
+## Screenshots Final pages Video carosel and Dropdowns

 This section documents the visual development of the portfolio, including challenges faced and final results.